OLUWAMUYIWA/six502/how.md

      sometimes obtained as a group of addresses.
 In order to implement this type of indexing or addressing, the use of indirect addressing has been introduced.

+#### __Why do we have Indexed Addressing?__
+As has been developed in many of the previous examples, an index register has primary values as a modifier and as a counter.
+As a modifier to a base address operation, it allows the accessing of contiguous groups of data by simple modification of the index.